michaelkmw/Udacity-SDC-LaneLines/writeup_template.md

 - Instead of extrapolating straight lanes, the `draw_lanes()` function can be expanded to draw curved lanes using higher order polynomials to piece together the line segments from Hough Transform algorithm.

-- In addition to using Canny Edge Detection algorithm, the pipeline can also include detection of other features (e.g. Color gradient) in order to improve robustness of lane markings in different lighting or contrast condition.
+- In addition to using Canny Edge Detection algorithm, the pipeline can also include detection of other road features (e.g. Color) in order to improve likelihood of detecting lane markings in different lighting or contrast condition.